cran/ggpmisc/README.md

 ## Documentation

-HTML documentation is available at (<https://docs.r4photobiology.info/ggpmisc/>), including a *User Guide*.
+HTML documentation for the package, including help pages and the *User Guide*, is available at (<https://docs.r4photobiology.info/ggpmisc/>).

 News about updates are regularly posted at (<https://www.r4photobiology.info/>).

+Chapter 7 in Aphalo (2020) explains both basic concepts of the gramamr of graphics as implemented in ‘ggplot2’ as well as extensions to this grammar including several of those made available by packages ‘ggpp’ and ‘ggpmisc’.

 ## Contributing